Dana Driscoll, Indiana University of Pennsylvania

 Dr. Matthew Vetter is Assistant Professor of English at Indiana University of Pennsylvania and affiliate faculty in the Composition and Applied Linguistics PhD Program.
 A scholar in writing, rhetoric, and digital humanities, his research explores how technologies shape writing and writing pedagogy.
 Vetter’s work has appeared in College English, Composition Studies, Computers and Composition Online, the Digital Rhetoric Collaborative, Harlot, Technoculture, Pedagogy, Hybrid Pedagogy, and publications sponsored by the Wiki Education Foundation.
 Vetter also serves as an Associate Editor at Kairos: A Journal of Rhetoric, Technology, and Pedagogy.
 For more information on his work, check out Matt's digital portfolio.

-Dr. Mary Stewart is Assistant Professor and the Assessment Coordinator for the English Department at Indiana University of Pennsylvania.
-She earned her PhD in Education from University of California-Davis, with a designated emphasis in Writing, Rhetoric, and Composition Studies.
-She also holds an MA in Literature and a BA in English.
-Her research, which is primarily qualitative, focuses on collaborative and interactive learning, blended and online writing instruction, composition pedagogy, and teaching with technology.
-Her work has appeared in journals such as Computers and Composition, Composition Forum, The Internet and Higher Education, and Journal of Response to Writing.
+Dr. Mary Stewart is Associate Professor and the General Education Writing Coordinator for the Literature & Writing Studies Department at California State University San Marcos.
+Her research focuses on collaborative learning, online writing instruction, and writing program assessment and administration.
+Her work has appeared in journals such as Computers and Composition, Composition Forum, The Internet and Higher Education, Kairos, and Journal of Response to Writing.
 For more information, visit her website.